debrakayh/BCS_CyberSecurity/Offense/OffensiveTemplate.md

 - Exploitation

 ### Exposed Services
-_TODO: Fill out the information below._
+Fill out the information below._

 Nmap scan results for each machine reveal the below services and OS details: